Musicals101.com

 By age 11, she was studying dance with Catherine Littlefield, dropping out of high school to join Littlefield's ballet company.
 McCracken toured Europe and danced at Radio City Music Hall before creating the role of Sylvie, "the girl who falls down" in Oklahoma (1943).
 Although she didn't have a word of dialogue, Agnes DeMille's landmark choreography made McCracken an immediate celebrity.
 In Bloomer Girl (1944), she graduated to a speaking role, but dancing was clearly her greatest strength.

 McCracken starred as "Maribelle Jones" in Jerome Robbins' dance musical Billion Dollar Baby (1945), and was featured in the short-lived Dance Me a Song (1950).
 She earned rave reviews as the acerbic "Betty Lorraine" in Me and Juliet (1953), introducing "It's Me!"
 A heart murmur made further dancing impossible, spurring McCracken to pursue dramatic roles in such plays as Odets's The Big Knife and Van Druten's I Am a Camera.
-She had two ill-fated marriages -- the the 1940s to dancer Jack Dunphy (who later became Truman Capote's longtime companion) and in the 1950s to Bob Fosse -- who was anything but faithful.
-When her health worsened, she retreated to her Fire Island home, where she died at age 38.
+She had two ill-fated marriages -- in the 1940s to dancer Jack Dunphy (who later became Truman Capote's longtime companion) and in the 1950s to Bob Fosse.
+When her health failed, she retreated to her Fire Island home, where she died from complications of diabetes at age 38.

 Santley, Joseph